raphaelcoeffic/horus_frk/README.md

 1867476       0x1C7ED4        \x00\x00\x00\x00
 1867486       0x1C7EDE        \x00\x00\x00\x00

+-> this gives you the end offset.
+If you substract the previous offset from that one, you get the length.

 Check what is before the prolog:
 --------------------------------

+Here we want to see what is contained in the 16 bytes before the firmware, so we display 16 bytes, beginning at (start offset - 0x10).

+So here: 0x1B5ED4 - 0x10 = 0x1B5EC4

 $ binwalk -W -l 16 -o 0x1B5EC4 X12S_mode1_NEU_1603_frtx.bin